Congress’s role questioned as Democrats vow to rein in Trump on Venezuela

 That month, Trump reportedly signed a secret memo calling on the US military to prepare for action against criminal networks abroad.
 Then, on September 2, the Trump administration began conducting dozens of strikes on alleged drug-smuggling boats off the Venezuelan and Colombian coasts.

 That deadly bombing campaign was itself condemned as a violation of international law and an affront to Congress’s constitutional powers.
-It coincided with a buildup of US military assets near Venezuela.
+It coincided with a build-up of US military assets near Venezuela.

 Trump also dropped hints that the US military campaign could quickly expand to alleged drug-trafficking targets on Venezuelan soil.
 “When they come by land, we’re going to be stopping them the same way we stopped the boats,” Trump said on September 16.